spacetelescope/jwst/docs/jwst/pathloss/arguments.rst

 Step Arguments
 ==============
-The ``pathloss`` step has the followig optional arguments to control the behavior of the processing.
+The ``pathloss`` step has the following optional arguments to control the behavior of the processing.

 ``--inverse`` (boolean, default=False)